cjcrist/AutoVT/README.md

-## AutoVT - A Virus Total Automation Tool
+## AutoVT - A VirusTotal Automation Tool

-This is a quick and dirty project to automate some tasks with Virus Total's public API, and is being developed on Ubuntu Linux 20.04 using Python 3.8.2.
+This is a quick and dirty project to automate some tasks with VirusTotal's public API, and is being developed on Ubuntu Linux 20.04 using Python 3.8.2.

-Before using this tool, you first need to sign up and acquire an API key from Virus Total.
-More information on getting an API key, and documents for the Virus Total API can be found [here](https://developers.virustotal.com/reference#getting-started).
+Before using this tool, you first need to sign up and acquire an API key from VirusTotal.
+More information on getting an API key, and documents for the VirusTotal API can be found [here](https://developers.virustotal.com/reference#getting-started).

 Once you have an API key, you can load it into environment variables like this: